collinalexbell/HackMatrix/game-design.md

 I want to share my NYC hacker experience with others.
 I can capture its essence by putting the locations I worked, people I met, and maybe even some of the places I lived into the game (homeless shelter becomes a dorm for talented hackers.
 My buhdist friend becomes a mentor.
 BJ becomes a game boss, etc
 ### 14) The Problem Statement
+SWE can be boring and difficult.
+I want to...
-Immerse people in code to make SWE more fun, engaging, magical, social, and captivating.
+...immerse people in code to make SWE more fun, engaging, magical, social, and captivating.
 ### 15) The Eight Filters
 1) Does the game feel right?
 No
 2) Will the intended audience like this game enough?
 No